vs4vijay/LLM-Ecosystem/README.md

 # LLM-Ecosystem

+Code for Embeddings, VectorStore, SemanticSearch, and RAG using Azure OpenAI.

 ## Installation

 Pre-requisites:

-- Python 3.9+ and pip
+- Python 3.10+ and pip

 ```bash